On the Insertion Time of Cuckoo Hashing: The Insertion Algorithm and its Analysis

-Let us now be more formal.
-We assume that there are~$k\geq 3$ hash functions~$h_1,\ldots, h_k$ which map a universe~$U$ to a hash table~$T$ with~$n$ positions.
-We denote by~$T(i)$ the contents of the~$i$th position of~$T$, and we write~$T(i)=\emptyset$ if the~$i$th position is empty.
-Also, if~$e$ is an item that has been inserted into the table, we denote by $H(e)$ the index of the hash function that~$e$ currently uses.
-With these definitions available, we are able to describe formally the insertion algorithm.
+We begin with a formal description of the random-walk insertion heuristic.
+We assume that there are~$k\geq 3$ hash functions~$h_1,\ldots, h_k$ that map a universe~$U$ to the $n$ locations of a hash table~$T$.
+We denote by~$T(i)$ the contents of the~$i$th location of~$T$, and we write~$T(i)=\emptyset$ if the~$i$th location is empty.
+Also, if~$e$ is an item that has been inserted into the table, we denote by $I(e)$ the index of the hash function that~$e$ currently uses, i.e., $T(h_{I(e)}(e))=e$.
+With these definitions at hand we are able to present in the following table a formal description of the insertion algorithm exposed in the introduction.

-The analysis of this algorithm reduces the allocation of elements to a hypergraph setting.
-The hash table of size~$n$ corresponds to a set of~$n$ vertices, and the locations of each item correspond to a hyperedge of size at most~$k$.
-As we assume that the hash functions are truly random, a set of~$m$ elements gives rise to a~$k$-uniform random hypergraph with~$n$ vertices and~$m$ edges each chosen uniformly at random (and with replacement) among all $k$-multisubsets of the vertex set.
-Thus, the random walk on the positions of the hash table, which is induced by the insertion algorithm, naturally gives rise to a random walk on the vertex set of this hypergraph.
-The techniques that we use to prove Theorem~\ref{thm:insertion} are a combination of the approach of Frieze et al.~\cite{inp:fmm09} together with strong structural properties of such a random hypergraph.
+Our analysis of this algorithm begins with describing the allocation of elements in terms of certain operations on hypergraphs.
+More specifically, the hash table of size~$n$ corresponds to a set of~$n$ vertices, and the $k$ locations $h_1(i), \dots, h_k(i)$ of an item $i$ correspond to a hyperedge of size (at most)~$k$.
+As we assume that the hash functions are truly random, a set of~$m$ elements gives rise to a~$k$-uniform random multi-hypergraph $H_{n,m,k}^*$ with vertex set $V_n = \{1, \dots, n\}$ and~$m$ edges, each one chosen independently and uniformly at random with replacement among all $k$-multisubsets of the vertex set.
+Note that in this definition of~$H_{n,m,k}^*$ we actually interpret the word ``multi" in two ways: {\em (i)} an edge has size~$k$, but may contain a particular vertex several times, and {\em (ii)} the edge set of~$H_{n,m,k}^*$ may be a multiset, i.e.,\ a particular edge may occur multiple times.